smart-data-models/dataModel.EnergyCIM/Measurement/doc/spec.md

 ## List of properties

 - `PowerSystemResource`: The measurements associated with this power system resource.
 Default: None  - `Terminal`: One or more measurements may be associated with a terminal in the network.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `measurementType`: Specifies the type of measurement.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `measurementType`: Specifies the type of measurement.
 For example, this specifies if the measurement represents an indoor temperature, outdoor temperature, bus voltage, line flow, etc. Default: ''  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `phases`: Indicates to which phases the measurement applies and avoids the need to use `measurementType` to also encode phase information (which would explode the types).
 The phase information in Measurement, along with `measurementType` and `phases` uniquely defines a Measurement for a device, based on normal network phase.
 Their meaning will not change when the computed energizing phasing is changed due to jumpers or other reasons.
 If the attribute is missing three phases (ABC) shall be assumed.
 Default: None  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be Measurement  - `unitMultiplier`: The unit multiplier of the measured quantity.
 Default: None  - `unitSymbol`: The unit of measure of the measured quantity.
 Default: None
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties